diku-dk/SysDev/Readme.md

 Python projects.

 The first program is now done.
-We didn't add data validation etc, but we have a great platform for doing it
+We didn't add data validation etc, but we have a great platform for doing it.

+## Working with classes

+Let us